-This might not be the most traditional kimchi as it doesn’t contain any seafood or shrimps, napa cabbage or sugar but it’s vegan/plant-based and is made from commonly found vegetables.
+This might not be the most traditional kimchi as it doesn’t contain any seafood, shrimps, napa cabbage or sugar but it’s vegan/plant-based and is made from commonly found vegetables.

 - 1 medium onion